5v1988/kanstructor/README.md

 ## Write Tests

- — Tests to be written in Yaml files A.K.A test files.
-Each of these tests will have the format: `Arrange-Act-Assert`
+ — Tests using this library need to be written in Yaml files, otherwise known as test files.
+Each of these tests should have to be written following the format: `Arrange-Act-Assert`

  ```yaml
  tests: